opencast/opencast/docs/guides/admin/docs/installation/index.md

 Installation with Docker
 ----------------------------

-You can also use Docker to install or quickly test Opencast.
-There are multiple versions available for either installing Opencast on one server or separating parts out to different servers.
+You can also use Docker to quickly install or test Opencast.
+There are multiple Docker images available for installing Opencast on either a single or multiple server.

  - [Testing Locally with Docker](docker-local.md)